Plans for after the death of Queen Elizabeth II, funeral arrangements, and timeline

 When is the Queen’s funeral?

-The Queen’s coffin will be taken to London where it will lie in state at Westminster Hall for three days prior to the funeral.

-Members of the public will be able to see the coffin and say goodbye to their monarch of 70 years.

-The official date of the funeral is on Monday 19 September and is scheduled to start at 11am.
+The Queen’s funeral will take place on Monday 19 September and is scheduled to start at 11am.

 Under Operation London Bridge, it is held 10 days after her death but has been pushed back a day and will be a bank holiday.